anachrocomputer/6502/asm/README.md

 if available at all.

 Implement RMB directive.

+Add .asciiz directive.

+Allow directive names to begin with a dot.

+Allow label names to end with a colon.

 Generate a warning if a JMP indirect vector crosses a page boundary (NMOS 6502 bug)